avaesmith/social-dashboard/README.md

 ## Notes

-- Metrics refresh every 15 seconds to simulate live updates.
-- Data generation and refresh logic live in `app.js`.
-- Combined view includes benchmarking bar charts for followers and engagement rate across all channels.
+- This version is intentionally non-simulated for stakeholder sharing.
+- Public profile links are shown per platform; metric rows clearly mark what requires authenticated API access.
+- Combined benchmarks stay hidden until real platform API connections are enabled.
-- Individual platform views include simulated top posts, trending hashtags, topics to discuss, and topics to avoid.
+- Individual platform views include planning guidance and clearly indicate where API-driven content (top posts/hashtags) is unavailable.
+- A welcome popup appears on first page load and auto-dismisses after 1 minute (or can be closed manually).